biglovisa/creact/README.md

 nd, this code does not follow best practices because of the repetition and multiple conditional statements.
 <br>
 It's time to refactor and figure out how to handle the 'all' functionality.
 Lets start by handling the 'all'.
-The best way to do this, is to create a new property for our Body within our ComponentDidMount function.
-We will do this because we want to avoid making additional Ajax calls when the user wants to filter by different levels.
+The best way to do this, is to create a new property for our Body component within our ComponentDidMount function.
+We will do this because we want to avoid making additional AJAX calls when the user wants to filter by different levels.

 _body.js.jsx
 ```